HUJI-Deep/sub_task_decomposition/README.md

 # Sub-Task Decomposition Enables Learning in Sequence to Sequence Tasks
-Official implementation of the experiments in  the "Sub-Task Decomposition Enables Learning in Sequence to Sequence Tasks " paper.
+Official implementation of the experiments in  the "Sub-Task Decomposition Enables Learning in Sequence to Sequence Tasks" paper.

 The following example illustrates how to run a single experiment: